Categories

 Tara Carpenter, NC.

-23 replies on “Stage ONE Foods for People on The Body Ecology Diet”
+23 replies on “Stage ONE Grocery List for The Body Ecology Diet”

 Hopefully now my comment is in the correct place.
 Thank you so much for the shopping lists and recipes, methods and tips.
 It is helping me get perspective and organized about being able to sustain this diet for good health and well being.